Pr1yansh1/DHCSBakeoff1/README.md

 # DHCSBakeoff1

-This is a simple interactive game built with [Processing](https://processing.org/) for DHCS bakeoff 1.
+This is a simple interactive game built with [Processing](https://processing.org/) for DHCS bakeoff 1 group 18

 # Repository Branch Information